MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart/common/test-offline-app.md

 Repeat the SQL statement in the Azure portal and verify that no changes have been made to the data in the database.

 Select the **Refresh** icon on your app to push the data in queue to the backend service.
-You will see the HTTP transactions happening in the Output Debug window.
+You'll see the HTTP transactions happening in the Output Debug window.

 Repeat the SQL statement in the Azure portal and verify that your changes have been pushed to the remote service.